 Step 1 - Invention Disclosure

-The first step is filling the invention disclosure that you can find here.
+The first step is filling the invention disclosure questionnaire.

 The invention disclosure allows the Bioventures team to understand the current status of your invention.
 For this reason, in addition to details about the technology, the form will ask for your contact information, the sources of funding for the invention, particularly if you have worked with inventors or used resources from other organizations.

-Once you have submitted the form, the Bioventures team will assess the disclosure for completeness and once complete start the technology assessment process.
+Once you have submitted the questionnaire, the Bioventures team will assess the disclosure for completeness and once complete start the technology assessment process.

 Step 2 - Technology Assessment Report

 Our team will complete aTechnology Assessment Report (TAR) for your invention.
 These reports are a structured summative document regarding your invention.
 The report will summarize your invention, show a snapshot of closely related inventions, and prepare a preliminary market analysis for technologies related to yours.

 You know your technology better than anyone, so we’ll need your partnership with our team to accurately represent your technology in this report.
 You will help us understand how this invention fits in your scientific area and the commercial landscape.